noel123987/EdgeSight/README.md

-Excellent.
-Here is a polished, professional **README.md** you can directly paste into your GitHub.
-I’ve kept it industry-quality, clear, and interview-ready.

----

 # **EdgeSight – Real-Time Object Detection & Tracking**

 EdgeSight is a real-time object detection and tracking system built using **YOLOv8 / YOLOv10** and **OpenCV**.
 It processes live webcam or video streams and identifies multiple objects with high accuracy while maintaining real-time performance.
 The project focuses on **speed vs accuracy optimization**, **edge deployability**, and **practical real-world usability**.